fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d2_afk_saveweapons/readme.md

 		* Bot who replaced player only have pistol and smg
 		* After go back to take over survivor，restore his all weapons and items
 		* Can save to next stage in coop/realism
+		* Can save melee weapons
+		* Can save health over 100hp
 	* Clean up backup data if
 		* Survivor wipe out
 		* Switch into infected team